Team Manager - Adults

 Essential:

-- Demonstrates a flexible, positive approach to work
+- Encourages a flexible, positive approach to work in their team.

 Essential: